 - Now, your cupcakes are probably cool, which means PERFECT TIMING!
 We can frost!

 - Use a spatula to scoop the frosting into a plastic bag or pastry bag fitted with the frosting tip you want to use to frost.
 I usually use an open star tip, like this one.
-Pipe the frosting onto the cupcakes!
+Pipe the frosting onto the cupcakes.
 If you dont feel like piping, no problemo!
 Slather that frosting on with a knife.

-As an optional last step, you can add toppings to your cupcakes if you’d like!
+As an optional last step, you can add toppings to your cupcakes if you’d like.
 Think sprinkles, crushed Oreos, chocolate chips…the options are endless!

-The next time you need a dessert for a birthday, potluck, picnic, going-away party, wine night, holiday, or just because, this recipe will be here for you. 🙂
+Make them now, while you’re hunkered down at home.
+Share with your family.
+And, the next time you need a dessert for a birthday, potluck, picnic, going-away party, wine night, holiday, or just because, this recipe will be here for you. 🙂